Summary sheets - new generation (beta 7.6)

 - attribute code on the platform

-Building a summary sheet - Available project attributes This attribute code will be replaced by theattribute value present in your project. attribute keys can be in a text field, or contained in a table.
+Building a summary sheet Available information This attribute code will be replaced by theattribute value present in your project. attribute keys can be in a text field, or contained in a table.

 To find out theattribute code, access the list of project attributes via Administration >